MetaArivu/Kafka-quickstart/08-cluster-setup/05-kafka-aws-ebs-volumne-setup.md

 # KAFKA AWS Setup

-- As we are going to have 3 broker setup we will create 3 similar instance as zookeeper
+- As we are going to have 3 broker setup we will create 3 similar instance as we created for zookeeper

 - Create 3 EBS volume and attache to above instance respectively